fuzziqersoftware/resource_dasm/README.md

           initially decoded.
     *F -- Tune decoding is experimental and probably will produce unplayable MIDI files.
+    *G -- Decryption support is based on reading SoundMusicSys source and hasn't been tested on real resources.
+Please send me an example file if you have one and it doesn't work.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.